 How much do shipping containers weigh?

-The average gross weight of a container varies depending on size but are generally around the following empty weights; 20ft 2.5 tonnes, 30ft 3 tonnes, 40ft 4 tonnes
+The average tare weight (weight of a container empty) varies depending on size but are generally around the following empty weights; 20ft 2.5 tonnes, 30ft 3 tonnes, 40ft 4 tonnes.

 What are shipping containers made of?

 Shipping containers are generally made of steel occasionally aluminium with a hardwood floor.

 What are shipping containers ?

 Shipping containers are containers that a suitable to withstand shipment/transport, storage and handling.
 Due to handling They are constructed to ISO standards (International Standards Organisation), well built and extremely strong, with an exception life span.
 Ideal for short and long-term storage, they are very secure, weather tight are very versatile pieces of equipment that can be converted into; offices, cabins, mess-rooms, control rooms, changing rooms and the list goes on.
 The containers are generally 8ft wide by 8ft 6 inches high and are generally 10ft, 20ft, 30ft, 40ft and 45ft as standard.
 Different sizes can be made by modifying standard boxes into lengths such as 6ft, 8ft, 12ft and anything else in between.